Have a symptom?

 Treatment of hypoglycemia involves ingesting foods and/or fluids that contain glucose.
 In severe and emergency cases, glucose may be given via intramuscular injection or intravenously.
 The underlying diseases, disorders and conditions also require treatment to prevent or minimize future episodes of hypoglycemia.
 For more details on treatment, refer to treatment of hypoglycemia....more »

 Hypoglycemia: Low blood sugar levels (hypoglycemia) can arise due to diseases such as chronic hypoglycemia.
 People with diabetes often have hypoglycemia attacks caused by insulin or diabetes pills.
-Some people have mild hypoglycemia after...more »
+Some people have mild hypoglycemia after a...more »

 The following medical conditions are some of the possible